wpilibsuite/allwpilib/simulation/README.md

 The gazbeo plugins are currently built with CMake.
 Eventually they will be built with gradle.

-All of this is delivered to students via a zip file
+All of this is delivered to students via a zip file.

 ## Building
-see the top level building.md
+See the top level README.md.